Nearly new cars: May 2025

 Hyundai Tucson

-The Hyundai Tucson hybrid is a top choice if you are looking for your next family SUV.
-The extrovert exterior design is certainly there to turn heads, while the interior is a very pleasant place to be and features lots of tech - an uprated stereo and heated steering wheel feature here.
+The Hyundai Tucson is a top choice if you are looking for your next family SUV.
+The extrovert exterior design is certainly there to turn heads, while the interior is a very pleasant place to be and features lots of equipment - a power tailgate, sporty N Line wheels and bodykit, and heated steering wheel feature here.

 The Tucson is also comfortable and easy to drive, spacious enough for families and should be cheap to run.
 When new, the Tucson is a little more expensive than some of its rivals, but this deal helps keep a few extra pennies in your pocket.